49ers rally past Cardinals 36-26 on 4 TD passes by Garoppolo

 Garoppolo threw for 425 yards and four touchdowns, but also threw two interceptions deep in Arizona territory that nearly doomed the 49ers.
 The first set up a field goal that put Arizona up 19-17 and the second came with San Francisco trailing by three late in the fourth quarter.

 The defense responded by forcing a three-and-out on a sack by Arik Armstead.
-Garoppolo then went 6 of 7 for 58 yards on the game-winning drive.
+Garoppolo then went 6 of 7 for 58 yards on the winning drive.

+''Jimmy's confidence never wavers,'' fullback Kyle Juszczyk said. ''It's been like that all year.
+Any time he's made a mistake there's no letup on him.
+Everybody has all the confidence in the world in him and he always just does a good job of showing that confidence when he's in the huddle.''

 Kyler Murray threw two TD passes and put the Cardinals ahead 26-23 on a 22-yard keeper with 6:30 to play but it wasn't enough to beat the 49ers.